Search

 Close this search box.

-But burnout is the biggest reason many creators quit.
+Burnout is one of the biggest reasons creators and entrepreneurs quit.

-Because they’re not rooted in real psychology and aren’t targeted toward creators.
+Because they’re not rooted in real psychology and aren’t targeted toward creators and entrepreneurs.

 •••